Heymow/SoundGarden/discord-bot/README.md

 ## Overview

 The **Collab Warz Bot** fully automates the management of a weekly music collaboration competition on Discord.
-It handles announcements, phases (submission/voting), reminders, and can even generate creative themes using AI. **Submissions are restricted to Suno.com URLs and file attachments only.**
+It handles announcements, phases (submission/voting), reminders, and can even generate creative themes using AI. **Submissions are restricted to Suno.com URLs only.**

 ### Automatic Weekly Cycle
 - **Monday 9:00 AM** : 🎵 Submissions start + new theme